 …that we should be a kind of firstfruits of His creatures.

-When God has not given me, presently, the life with my first daughter I desired, will I receive from Him what He does desire to give?
+When God has not given me, presently, the life with my first daughter I desired, will I receive from Him new, different gifts?
 Yes.
 In order to do so, I first worked to resolve the tension I felt between grief, love, and moving forward.
 That opened my heart toward fully receiving from the Lord.

 This post was originally published at Hope Mommies.